electrocucaracha/krd/docs/src/benchmark_ingress.rst

       roles:
         - kube_node

-Once the Kubernetes cluster is provisioned by vagrant is possible to execute the networking benchmark process.
-A new k6 log file will be created on the user's home folder.
+After provisioning the Kubernetes cluster with Vagrant, you can execute the networking benchmark process.
+A new k6 log file will be created in the user's home directory.

 .. code-block:: bash